Adequacy, the word that has been on everyone’s lips – well, perhaps not everyone’s.

 When a country is deemed adequate, personal data is able to flow freely between it and the EEA, with no extra precautions required.
 From a UK perspective, imports and exports of both goods and services rely heavily on the guaranteed free flow of personal data to and from the EU.
 The Department for Digital, Culture, Media & Sport estimates that EU personal data-enabled services exports from the UK to the EU are worth approximately £85 billion, and similar exports from the EU to the UK approximately £45 billion.
 Therefore, it is vital that this free flow of data continues.

-Although the UK has transposed the GDPR into its domestic law (the ‘UK GDPR’ entered into force on the 1st of January 2021), this does not guarantee adequacy.
-A potential stumbling block comes in the form of national security legislation, such as the Investigatory Powers Act 2016.
+Although the UK has transposed the GDPR into its domestic law (the ‘UK GDPR’ entered into force on the 1st of January 2021), this did not guarantee adequacy.
+A potential stumbling block came in the form of national security legislation, such as the Investigatory Powers Act 2016.

 Article 27

-Since the UK has now formally left the EU, organisations that were previously exempt from complying with Article 27 because they had an establishment in the UK will now have to appoint an EU Representative.
-This means that if your organisation has a presence in the UK but not in the EU, and regularly processes the personal data of EU citizens, you will now be in breach of your GDPR obligations if you have not appointed an EU Rep.
+Since the UK formally left the EU, organisations that were previously exempt from complying with Article 27 because they had an establishment in the UK have had to appoint an EU Representative.
+This means that if your organisation has a presence in the UK but not in the EU, and regularly processes the personal data of EU residents, you will now be in breach of your GDPR obligations if you have not appointed an EU Rep.

-Similarly, the UK GDPR, which has its own Article 27, came into force on 1st January 2021.
-Therefore, if your organisation regularly processes the personal data of UK citizens but does not have a presence within the UK, you are now required to appoint a UK Representative.
+Similarly, the UK GDPRThe UK General Data Protection Regulation.
+Before leaving the EU, the UK transposed the GDPR into UK law through the Data Protection Act 2018.
+This became the UK GDPR on 1st January 2021 when the UK formally exited the EU., which has its own Article 27, came into force on 1st January 2021.
+Therefore, if your organisation regularly processes the personal data of UK residents but does not have a presence within the UK, you are now required to appoint a UK Representative.

 Conclusion

-There is no guarantee that after this bridging period the UK will be deemed adequate and personal data will be allowed to flow freely; nor is there any certainty that the European Commission will have come to a decision on this point by June 2021.
-Currently, the fastest adequacy assessment took 18 months for Argentina, but some have taken up to five years.
+Whilst there was no guarantee that after the bridging period the UK would be deemed adequate and personal data allowed to flow freely; nor that the European Commission would have even come to a decision on this point by June 2021, fortunately with just two days to spare, Adequacy was granted.

 Fill in your details below and we’ll get back to you as soon as possible